 Remember, steer clear of pages with high spam scores.
 These sites and pages don’t sit well with Google, so they won’t rank as highly.

 Look for sites that have referred visitors most recently.
 Just because a site used to be a prominent backlink resource, doesn’t mean it is today.

 Blogs, products, and thought leaders go out of fashion and their audience diminishes.
+Or a brand new MasterClass course goes live and leapfrogs them in the SERPs.
 When this happens, their referral links no longer carry the same weight.
 Look for backlink opportunities that are current.

 Explore backlink opportunities on sites that get high organic traffic.
 The more people heading to a website, the more likely that people will click your backlink.

 Lastly, look for popular referrers within your industry.
 Competitors who are aiming at the same target audience as you will have backlinks on the same sites as others in your sector.

 It’s easier to spot duplicates when you put all your backlink data into a spreadsheet and filter it by A-Z.

 If you create different spreadsheets for each target keyword, you will start to see the most popular referrers for each different topic you cover.

 To add true value to your link building strategy, you want high quality backlinks from reputable sources.